dotnet/runtime/docs/design/specs/Memory-model.md

 ## Unmanaged memory access
 As unmanaged pointers can point to any addressable memory, operations with such pointers may violate guarantees provided by the runtime and expose undefined or platform-specific behavior.
-**Example:** memory accesses through pointers which are *not properly aligned* may be not atomic or cause faults depending on the platform and hardware configuration.
+**Example:** memory accesses through pointers whose target address is *not properly aligned* to the data access size may be not atomic or cause faults depending on the platform and hardware configuration.

 Although rare, unaligned access is a realistic scenario and thus there is some limited support for unaligned memory accesses, such as:
 * `unaligned.` IL prefix